sphinx-labs/chugsplash-foundry/README.md

 A Foundry library for deploying and managing upgradeable smart contracts.

-If you're using Hardhat, check out out our [Hardhat plugin](https://github.com/chugsplash/chugsplash) instead.
+If you're using Hardhat, check out our [Hardhat plugin](https://github.com/chugsplash/chugsplash) instead.

 ## Key Features